NEW STUDY: L-CARNITINE SUPPLEMENTS MAY INCREASE YOUR RISK OF HEART DISEASE

 Unfortunately, supplementation with l-carnitine has been shown to have no influence on fat loss when consumed alone.
 L-carnitine functions by transporting fatty acids into the mitochondrion, where they are burned for energy.
 Even though L-carnitine’s central role is enhancing fatty acid oxidation, L-carnitine has been shown to have no influence on fat burning or fat loss when consumed alone.
 In fact, a study in the American Journal of Clinical Nutrition, 2016, showed that when L-carnitine is consumed with whey protein, whey protein inhibited the uptake of L-carnitine.
 The combined use of whey protein to increase L-carnitine levels for fat loss is ineffective and therefore, not recommended.
 As recently as March 2018, it was reported in the International Journal of Sports Nutrition and Exercise Metabolism that, “it is likely that the lack of efficacy in many studies is due to its low bioavailability and failure to increase muscle L-carnitine stores.”

 In conclusion, the researchers in The Journal of Clinical Investigation say that, “These studies also indicate that daily consumption of L-carnitine, even while maintaining a vegan/vegetarian diet, can induce the gut microbiota-dependent γBB→TMA transformation, resulting in heightened formation of the atherogenic and prothrombotic metabolite TMAO.
+This raises concerns about l carnitine and heart health, as increased TMAO levels can pose risks.
 Finally, our studies provide important insights for efforts aimed at development of therapeutic interventions designed to inhibit dietary L-carnitine conversion into TMAO in humans.”

 References: